 The Golden State Specific Plan strives to fulfill the City's Burbank2035 General Plan by creating an actionable long-range planning document for the Golden State District.
-The Plan would identify goals, policies, guidelines, and develop an implementation plan for future development and improvements in the Goldens State District.
-The Plan presents an opportunity for the City to plan for the future in a manner that leverages resources to meet the City's short and long term planning efforts, through a shared vision that builds on - and strengthens - the existing neighborhood through responsible development.
-The vision and guiding principles of the Specific Plan will seek to provide the following:
+The Plan would identify goals, policies, and guidelines, and guide future development and improvements in the Golden State District.
+The Plan presents an opportunity for the City to plan for the future in a manner that leverages resources to meet the City's short- and long-term planning efforts, through a shared vision that builds on-and strengthens-the existing neighborhood through responsible development.
+The guiding principles of the Specific Plan seek to: